Things to do, places to go

 The Dean Heritage Centre

-Just 2mins up the road.
-Museum showing the heritage and culture of the Forest of Dean.
-Five acres to explore, with Gruffoalo trail, a small play area and a variety of interesting and unique attractions set against a spectacular backdrop.
+This Museum, 2mins up the road, displays the heritage of The Forest of Dean.
+Five acres to explore, with a Gruffalo trail, a play area and a variety of interesting attractions set against a spectacular backdrop.

 Clearwell Caves

 Underneath the mysterious Royal Forest of Dean lies a hidden world, spectacular and unseen, a vast natural cave system that has been mined for thousands of years.
-Great of halloween and Christmas.
+Great for Christmas.

 Bathurst Pool

 A family friendly Lido run by volunteers that is open in the summer months, May-Sept.
-Pot Noodles and oven chips - Old Skool!
+Pot Noodles and oven chip snacks - Old Skool!

 Beechenhurst

-Ideal place for families to start their forest adventure, with a Gruffalo Party Trail, Sculpture Trail, play area and Go Ape Tree Top Adventure.
-You can even bring your bikes and access the wider forest on our Family Cycle Trail.
+Ideal place for families to start their forest adventure, with a Stick Man Trail, Sculpture Trail, play area and Go Ape Tree Top Adventure.
+You can bring bikes to join the Family Cycle Trail.
 Picnic tables and bookable BBQs.

 Taurus Crafts

-A vibrant visitor centre where you can find a wide range of arts and crafts.
+A vibrant visitor centre where you can find a wide range of arts, crafts and independent businesses.
 Childrens workshops and activity trails during school holidays.
-Home to a fantastic range of independent businesses.

 Krazy Golf Lydney